KnowledgeLab/IC2S2_Datathon/README.md

 These datasets are provided by The New York Times, including the daily cumulative number of cases and deaths reported in each US [MSA](https://en.wikipedia.org/wiki/Metropolitan_statistical_area) since the beginning of the pandemic.
 Please click [here](./dataset%20description/The_NYT_Covid_Cases_Report) for more details.

 #### The download link will be published HERE @8:00am, July 18th, 2022 (CDT).
+By downloading this data you agree to the following terms: https://github.com/nytimes/covid-19-data/blob/master/LICENSE

 ## 5.Urban Region Census
 This dataset is collected from the latest census, including the regional population size of different demographic categories (e.g., female, 0_to_9_years_old, asian…) in each US [MSA](https://en.wikipedia.org/wiki/Metropolitan_statistical_area).
 Please click [here](./dataset%20description/Urban_Region_Census) for more details.